jaroshevskii/py-fifteen-puzzle/README.md

 # 15 Puzzle

-A minimal implementation of the classic 15 Puzzle built with Python and raylib via `pyray`.
+A implementation of the classic 15 Puzzle built with Python and raylib via `pyray`.
 The project focuses on clarity, deterministic layout, and straightforward rendering logic.

 <img width="488" height="520" alt="image" src="https://github.com/user-attachments/assets/8b4296a7-e054-4c21-8e27-a9fba1c9a2e4" />